Blocking Network Connections By Country

 Solution Details

-• visit ipdeny and download the “aggregated zone file” for each country to be blocked (both IP4 and IP6 versions).
+• visit ipdeny and download the “aggregated zone file” for all countries (both IP4 and IP6 versions).

 • install ipset if not already done: apt install ipset